ganast/tidybird/roadmap.md

     1. handle special folders (with toggle setting)
         1. on setting toggle: set setting of special folders found to "never" or default
         1. on folder type change (possible?): change setting
+        1. check redraw while archiving & deleting: should not happen
     1. add mark as read to simple settings (default for all buttons)
-    1. once we have our own MRM: check for reset, show info in interface (#40)
     1. onAccountNameChange
     1. option to not show parent
     1. option to show Tidybird with opened mail (not in mailTab) and test getDisplayedMessages